MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 Figure - Manage add-ons view

 For legacy capacity, "Manage capacity"-link under the license type opens the legacy capacity management view to the right side of the screen.
-This view lists the environments and sites in this licensing model and "Manage capacity" action link next to the environment and site opens up the "Manage add-ons" view with the environment pre-selected.
+This view lists the environments and sites in this licensing model and "Manage capacity" action link next to the environment and site opens up the "Manage add-ons" view with the environment preselected.
 "Manage add-ons" view allows changes to be made to the legacy capacity (page views, logins).

 For Dynamics 365 Portal Add-ons, list of sites is shown to help plan the migration to current licensing models.

-For more information on how to convert existing website to capacity-based model, please visit <https://learn.microsoft.com/en-us/power-pages/admin/convert-site#convert-an-existing-website-to-capacity-based-model>
+For more information on how to convert existing website to capacity-based model, visit <https://learn.microsoft.com/en-us/power-pages/admin/convert-site#convert-an-existing-website-to-capacity-based-model>

 For Pay as you go model, list of sites is shown.
-Usage tracking for these sites is available directly from the Azure Portal.
+Usage tracking for these sites is available directly from the Azure portal.

-For more information on how to track the usage of sites in pay as you go model, please visit <https://learn.microsoft.com/en-us/power-platform/admin/pay-as-you-go-usage-costs>
+For more information on how to track the usage of sites in pay as you go model, visit <https://learn.microsoft.com/en-us/power-platform/admin/pay-as-you-go-usage-costs>

-For more information on the website consumption reports, please visit <https://learn.microsoft.com/en-us/power-pages/admin/website-consumption-reports>
+For more information on the website consumption reports, visit <https://learn.microsoft.com/en-us/power-pages/admin/website-consumption-reports>

-For more information on Power Pages licensing, please visit <https://learn.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#power-pages>
+For more information on Power Pages licensing, visit <https://learn.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#power-pages>